-This seminar-style course will provide students with an awareness of the current state of thinking about the design of robots that are meant to co-exist with people (service, therapy, military, sentry, etc.).
+This seminar-style course will provide students with an awareness of the current state of thinking of the design of robots that are meant to co-exist with people (service, therapy, military, sentry, etc.).
 The course will provide insight into how sociology, psychology, law, literature and design can contribute knowledge to arrive at a safe and effective co-existence between humans and machines that have some autonomy from their computational intelligence, i.e., robots.
-The course will examine the taxonomy of collaborative robots, the underpinnings of bioethics applied to technology, and several controversial robot application areas.
+The course will examine the taxonomy of collaborative robots, the underpinnings of bioethics applied to technology and several controversial robot application areas.

 Introduction to Mechanics of Materials

 Introduction to Mechanics of Materials reviews core issues necessary for engineering design: when applying forces and moments to an object, how much will it deform and when will it break?
 Subjects covered include: statically determinate frames and trusses, both normal and shear stresses and strains, shear force and bending moment diagrams, the theory of beam bending, torsion of circular rods, the transformation of stress and strain in two and three dimensions, stress in thin-walled pressure vessels, yield and ultimate failure criteria, and stress measurement technique using strain gage as well as other fundamental topics.